Edith's checkerspot: Life cycle

 Oviposition begins within a day of the female's emergence, with females depositing masses of up to hundreds of eggs at the base of host plants.
+The size of egg clutches varies strongly by population and host plant used, with plants such as Collinsia torreyi typically hosting clutches of between 20 - 50 eggs, while Pedicularis semibarbata typically hosts clutches of up to 200 eggs.
 Most populations are monophagous, with females normally ovipositing on only one of several potential host species.
-Such plants include Plantago erecta and Orthocarpus densiflorus.
+Such plants include Plantago erecta, Pedicularis semibarbata, Collinsia torreyi and Orthocarpus densiflorus.

 The eggs further develop into pre-diapause larvae whose goal is to enter diapause and reach the fourth instar before their annual host plants senesce.
 Thus, females try to enhance offspring survival by laying egg masses on cool moist slopes where host plant senescence is most delayed.
-Once the larvae reach the diapause stage and become post-diapause larvae, they must grow by basking in the sunlight to regulate their body temperature.
-Larval body temperature is about 10–12 C above ambient temperature, and the fastest growth rate occurs at 30–35 C. They must receive enough insolation to terminate the diapause stage and become a fully-grown butterfly.
-Thus, the paradox is that these larvae no longer prefer the cool slopes of host plants they grew up on, as it produces shade to restrict growth.
+Once the larvae reach the diapause stage, they stay dormant over the winter months.
+When spring comes, the larvae break their diapause and become post-diapause larvae, they must grow by basking in the sunlight to regulate their body temperature.
+Larval body temperature is about 10–12 C above ambient temperature, and the fastest growth rate occurs at 30–35 C. They must receive enough insolation to terminate the diapause stage, grow to pupation and become a fully-grown butterfly.
+Thus, the paradox is that these larvae no longer prefer the cool slopes of host plants they grew up on, as it produces shade that restricts growth.